 If David waits five years to start his pension, he will get $14,592 more per year, but he will miss out on $97,680 (5 years x $19,536 per year).
 To do a simple analysis, divide $97,680 by $14,592.
 He recovers the $97,680 in 6.7 years, in the year he reaches age 71, which could be referred to as his "break-even age."

 A simple analysis, however, doesn't take into account the time value of money.
 If David has to use $97,680 of his own money from age 60 to 65, he will not earn interest on that money.
 If we assume that David could earn 4% on his money, it moves the break-even age out to about age 73.

 Assuming David waits until age 65 to begin his pension, if he lives to 80, his delayed pension start date will put over $120,000 extra in his pocket when compared to starting his pension at 60, assuming a 4% return on David's personal savings and investments.

 The higher the rate of return that David thinks he can earn on his investments, the less beneficial delaying the start date of his pension becomes.
-For example, if David thought he could earn a 10% rate of return on his savings and investments, his break-even age would move out to age 82.
+For example, if David thought he could earn a 10% rate of return on his savings and investments, his break-even age would move to age 76.

 Be cautious in assuming you can earn a high rate of return, as you must also consider the level of investment risk required to attempt to earn that higher return.
 Pension income is guaranteed.
 Comparing pension benefits to riskier investments is not a fair analysis.
 It's often difficult, if not impossible, to find a higher rate of return on safe investments.

 If David were married, a similar break-even analysis could be done using pension options that provide ongoing income to a surviving spouse.
 In that case, joint life expectancy should be considered.